 - Click on the Plus button and give a name to the new mailbox and then click on Save button.

 Next step is to create a Root Public Folder.

-Create a Shared Mail Box in Office 365 Small Business Edition
+Create a Shared Mail Box in Small Business Edition

-- In order to set up a shared calendar that people in your company can access and edit, you must create shared Office 365 mailbox in the first place.
+- In order to share Office 365 calendar that people in your company can access and edit, you must create shared Office 365 mailbox in the first place.
 After you have created this mailbox, any users who are a part of this mailbox’s member group will be able to access the calendar.